SMSF — Property lending

 Where a Self Managed Super Fund borrows to acquire an asset, superannuation law generally requires the borrowing to be a Limited Recourse Borrowing Arrangement (LRBA).
 The asset is held in a separate holding (bare) trust until the loan is repaid, and the lender’s recourse on default is limited to that single asset — not the fund’s other assets.

-This page does not recommend that any fund borrow inside super, and it is not a statement that an LRBA is appropriate for you.
+This page does not recommend that any fund borrow inside super, and it is not a statement that an LRBA is appropriate for you or that finance is available.
 Whether an SMSF should hold property at all, and whether it should borrow to do so, is a personal decision that depends on the fund, the members, the trust deed and the investment strategy — and it is a matter for licensed financial advice.
 The purpose of this page is narrower: to explain how the lending side, the SMSF accounting records and the legal structure need to align, and how Eternity Group can coordinate the accounting and mortgage-broking side of that.

 Structure & limits